Overview

 );

-MAX_PARTITIONSparameter.- Configure the number of partitions for a table based on the business logic.
+- Configure the number of partitions based on your business logic.

 CREATE TABLE orders_by_region (